tbosch/jasmine-ui/README.md

 Functions
 -----------

-#### `loadHtml(<your-html-file>,<instrumentCallback>)`
+#### `loadHtml(<your-html-file>, callback1, callback2)`
 Loads the given html file and waits until it is fully loaded (e.g. it's document is ready).
-The second argument is a callback function that will be called right before the document receives it's ready event, and may be used to mock functions in libraries loaded in the document.
-The callback gets the frame as parameter.
+If only one callback is given, the callback will be called right before the ready event.
+If two callbacks are given, the first callback will be called when the document is created and the second right before the ready event.

+The callbacks get the frame as parameter.

 To be placed where the run and waits functions can be placed in asynchronous jasmine tests.

+#### `jasmine.ui.addLoadHtmlListener(listener1,listener2)`
+* Adds listeners for all loadHtml calls in the current spec.
+This will also execute the listeners if the testwindow() is reloaded, e.g. by a form submit, ...
+* If only one callback is given, the callback will be called right before the ready event.
+If two callbacks are given, the first callback will be called when the document is created and the second right before the ready event.
+  The callbacks get the frame as parameter.

 #### `waitsForAsync()`
 * Waits until the end of all asynchronous work in the test window: